UF-Fall-24/SE_PROJECT/Sprint-4/Sprint4.md

             400 Bad Request → Invalid ID format.
             404 Not Found → Payment record not found.
             500 Internal Server Error → Deletion failure.

+Prices API

+    Get Total Price
+        Endpoint: GET /prices/total
+        Description: Calculates and returns the total price by summing the base package price and optional accommodation cost.
+        Authentication: Public (no token required).
+        Query Parameters:
+            package_id (required) — ID of the selected package. accommodation_id (optional) — ID of the accommodation to include in total price.
+        Example Request URL:
+            GET /prices/total?package_id=5&accommodation_id=10
+        Response Example (Success - 200 OK):
+            {
+            "total_price": 1350.00
+            }
+        Error Responses:
+            400 Bad Request → package_id is missing or invalid.
+            404 Not Found → No package found with the given ID.
+            200 OK → If accommodation_id is invalid or not found, only package price is returned (no error thrown).
+        Edge Cases:
+            Missing package_id → 400 Bad Request
+            Non-existent package_id → 404 Not Found
+            Non-existent or invalid accommodation_id → Total price = package price only Invalid query values (non-numeric) → 400 Bad Request